weavejester/integrant/README.md

 (ig/halt! system)
 ```

+Like Component, `halt!` shuts down the system in reverse dependency
+order.
 Unlike Component, `halt!` is entirely side-effectful.
-The return value
+The
-should be ignored, and the system structure discarded.
+return value should be ignored, and the system structure discarded.

 ## License